DigitalGeographyLab/green-paths-2/docs/source/overview.md

 ## Geography Masters Thesis (completed June 2024)
 Green Paths 2.0 was part of the Master's thesis by Roope Heinonen made for the [Digital Geography Lab](https://www.helsinki.fi/en/researchgroups/digital-geography-lab) in the University of Helsinki.

-See the detailed documentation for the sofrware [R. Heinonen's Geography Masters Thesis](https://helda.helsinki.fi/items/5b77f6c3-2d2c-455f-bb8c-528b0ac136d8)
+See the detailed documentation for the sofrware:

 Heinonen, R., 2024.
 Green Paths 2.0: Developing a Transferable Multi-Objective Environmental Exposure Optimizing Route Planning tool for Active Travel (MSc thesis).
 University of Helsinki, Helsinki. (https://helda.helsinki.fi/items/5b77f6c3-2d2c-455f-bb8c-528b0ac136d8)